AdobeDocs/commerce-operations.en/help/upgrade/prepare/prerequisites.md

 #### Downgrade Elasticsearch

-If you inadvertently upgrade Elasticsearch:
+If you inadvertently upgrade Elasticsearch or determine that you need to downgrade for any other reason:

 1. In the root directory of your Adobe Commerce or Magento Open Source project, update your Composer dependencies.
 For example, to downgrade from Elasticsearch 8.x to 7.x: